 Class announcements may occasionally be sent out over e-mail, so you'll need to make sure that the university has your correct e-mail address and that your e-mail account is in working order.
-We are happy to meet with students, but due to the complexity of the course material, we prefer that you contact us by email for administrative purposes only.
+Due to the complexity of the course material, we prefer that you contact us by email for administrative purposes only.
 For instance, you may email us to schedule an appointment outside of office hours.
 When e-mailing, please put "SOCI 311" in the subject line of your e-mail.
 We will make every effort to reply to your e-mails within 24 hours, but it may take up to 24 hours to respond.
 Make sure to email all of the TAs and the course instructor when emailing a question-this will help to increase the response times to your emails.